 The time when you may have to offer full asking price on a house is for two reasons:

-- If you are in competition with another buyer and you want this house, which means you are prepared to go to full asking price rather than stopping at a cheeky low offer.
+- If you are in competition with another buyer and you want this house.
+This might mean you’re prepared to go to full asking price rather than stopping at a cheeky low offer.

 - If you really don’t want to lose the property and you really want the property.